Mullen Automotive Inc. (MULN) Shares Down Despite Recent Market Volatility

 Sponsored

-The public float for MULN is 1.95B and currently, short sellers hold a 9.83% ratio of that float.
-The average trading volume of MULN on March 14, 2023 was 218.04M shares.
+The average price predicted by analysts for MULN is $23.00, The public float for MULN is 1.95B and currently, short sellers hold a 9.83% ratio of that float.
+The average trading volume of MULN on March 17, 2023 was 210.53M shares.

 MULN’s Market Performance